Internment of Japanese Canadians: Role of Glenn Willoughby McPherson

 Glenn Willoughby McPherson was a young bureaucrat who established and directed the Vancouver Office of the Custodian during the time of the forced property sales.
-As was common in his time, he held racial bias and believed skin colour determined loyalty, he once said "the only way the Yellow Race can obtain their place in the Sun is by winning the war."
+He held racial bias and believed skin colour determined loyalty, once saying that "the only way the Yellow Race can obtain their place in the Sun is by winning the war."
 In addition to acting as director of the Office of Custodian in Vancouver, McPherson acted as an intelligence agent for the British government.
 McPherson's role as a British agent was to send letters to update them on what was occurring in British Columbia.
 In these letters, he expressed prejudice against Japanese Canadians and his view that the RCMP was not doing enough to control them: "police intelligence is greatly understaffed and...the Japanese have developed a high inferiority complex."
 Historians have speculated that he was the author of a 161-page document that was sent anonymously to the RCMP in June 1942.
 It identified suspects of Japanese heritage who were alleged to be a threat to the community.
 The document specified three different levels of danger: